Being Human (North American TV series): Production and development

-On June 28, 2010, Entertainment Weekly reported that actor Sam Witwer had signed on to play the vampire in the remake, and Meaghan Rath had signed to play the ghost with Sam Huntington close to a deal to play the werewolf.
+On June 28, 2010, Entertainment Weekly reported that actor Sam Witwer had signed on to play the vampire in the remake of the British series Being Human, and Meaghan Rath had signed to play the ghost with Sam Huntington close to a deal to play the werewolf.
 On July 7, 2010, it was announced that Lost and Supernatural alumnus Mark Pellegrino would be joining the cast as "Aidan's charismatic but menacing mentor Bishop".

 On March 17, 2011, Syfy announced that they would be ordering a second season of its new drama series, slated to begin airing January 16, 2012.

 On June 29, 2011, Variety reported that actress Dichen Lachman had signed on as a regular to play a reclusive vampire in season two.

 Husband-and-wife team Jeremy Carver and Anna Fricke were tasked with adapting the British series for North American television.
 Carver said that he and Fricke hoped "to use elements of the original series while reimagining a series all of our own.
 I think that starts with many of the new characters and storylines that we created.
 I think you're going to see a show that gives a very nice nod to the original version."
 Carver and Fricke said they intended to retain the original program's dark and morally ambiguous qualities.

-The first 13-episode season roughly follows the narrative arc of season one of the British original; however, the British version was only six episodes, so the North American program developed new stories and arcs to fill out the story line enough for 13 episodes.
+The first 13-episode season roughly follows the narrative arc of the first season of the British original; however, the British version was only six episodes, so the North American program developed new stories and arcs to fill out the story line enough for 13 episodes.
 Some similar elements were also developed in a different manner; Carver said, "We explore these moments and what the characters experienced in the British version and say to the writers, 'What if we do this differently?"
 However, elements of the directorial style of the first two episodes followed the original pilot and first regular episode of the UK series, in some cases shot-for-shot.